Read the Prologue and Chapter 1 of Forbidden Captive…

 Zyra

 No shapeshifter had ever taken me seriously.
-And as mashed strawberries trailed down my cheeks and stuck to my hands, I didn’t blame them.
+And with mashed strawberries trailing down my cheeks and stuck to my hands, I didn’t blame them.
 I groaned, more than a little tempted to turn around and head back to the warmth of my bed.
-My groan ended with a slight snarl as I forced my feet to move.
+Then with a slight snarl, I forced my feet to move.

-Heat flushed my cheeks as I wiped the fruit from my face, the rag scratchy against my cheeks.
-The shelves facing into my small kitchen held every nut, berry, herb, syrup, preserve, pickled vegetable, and even oil any one person could ever need.
-Each brightened up the kitchen.
+I wiped the fruit from my face, the scratchy rag flushing my cheeks.
+The shelves facing my kitchen held every nut, berry, herb, syrup, preserve, pickled vegetable, and even oil any one person could ever need.
+Each one brightened the small space.
+Light peeked through the windows on either side of the front door, casting rays across the hall and into the kitchen.
 I stepped around the wooden countertop more often used as a kitchen table than the actual table beside the shelves.
-Light peeked in through the windows on either side of the front door, casting rays across the hall and into the kitchen.
-After grabbing a jar stuffed full of jam, I had just reached the counter, ready to pop open the lid, when the door burst open.
-I paused but didn’t have to look up to know who it was.
+After grabbing a jar stuffed full of jam, I stood at the counter, ready to pop open the lid, and the door burst open.
+I paused but didn’t need to look up to know who it was.

 Corinna slammed the door, shutting out the murmurs of the borough and blocking the light.

 “Too loud.
-Too early,” I mumbled to her when I found words, speaking for the first time that morning.
+Too early,” I mumbled when I found words, speaking for the first time that morning.

-“Too cold, too,” she offered, removing the hood that kept her face in shadow.
-When she did, she revealed sharp red tattoos that snaked up her right hand and traveled up across her arm to her shoulder.
-They only came to a stop after winding up the side of her face, when they disappeared into her dark hair.
+“Too cold, too,” she offered, removing the hood shadowing her face.
+Sharp, red tattoos snaked up her right hand and traveled across her arm to her shoulder.
+Sharp, red tattoos snaked up her right hand, traveling across her arm to her shoulder, then winded up the side of her face before disappearing into her dark hair.
 “Thank the Great Spirit you keep this place warm.”

-Before I could finish opening the jar, Corinna sauntered across the room and snatched it from my hand.
-She proceeded to hop onto the counter, crossing her legs, tossing the jar from hand to hand.
+Before I could finish opening the jar, Corinna had sauntered across the room and snatched it from my hand.
+Hopping onto the counter, she crossed her legs, tossing the jar from hand to hand.

-I didn’t dare mention the pureeing incident to her.
+I wouldn’t dare mention the pureeing incident to her.

 Catching my disapproving glare, a slow smile spread across her face.
 “You invited me to breakfast.”